 “I enjoyed watching his interaction with superintendents and his mentorship of individuals like me and others,”Coffman says.

 As luck would have it, when Coffman was ready to retire from Borger, his TASA member service representative was also set to retire.
-Wanting to continue his service work, Coffman stepped up to fill the representative’s role with the association, providing mentorship and support to superintendents in regions 9, 16, 17 and 18.
+Wanting to continue his service work, Coffman stepped up to fill the representative’s role with the association, providing mentorship and support to superintendents in four regions.

 “I feel like it’s been a great opportunity to stay involved with public education and administrators,” Coffman says.
 “It’s probably done more for me than I’ve done for others, but it’s been a great experience.”